 (B) A list of all States for which the institution has determined that completion of the program would not fulfill requirements for licensure; and

-(C) A list of all States for which the institution has not made a determination regarding whether completion of the program would fulfill requirements for licensure.
+(C) A list of all States for which the institution has not made a determination regarding whether completion of the program would fulfill requirements for licensure; and

+(vi)(A) Prior to each prospective student's enrollment, any determination by the institution under subparagraph (v) regarding whether the program meets applicable educational prerequisites for professional licensure or certification in the State where the student is located, or an attestation that the institution has not made such a determination.

+(B) Such disclosure shall be made directly to the student in writing, which may include through e-mail or other electronic communication.